-IBR: Applicability of Generator Owner / Generator Operator Registration and NERC Reliability Standards: Inverter-based generation technologies currently connected, and other future technologies, may not be covered explicitly by Reliability Standards as recognized by FERC Order 901.
+IBR: Applicability of Generator Owner/Generator Operator Registration and NERC Reliability Standards: Inverter-based generation technologies currently connected, and other future technologies may not be covered explicitly by Reliability Standards as recognized by FERC Order 901.
 The reliability risks of those generation facilities will remain until more structure that clarifies responsibilities is provided.
-Because generating facilities using IBRs may not be required to follow some or all of NERC's mandatory standards, as the grid grows, the impacts experienced by these devices will continue to increase as the amount of facility penetration.
+As generating facilities using IBRs may not be required to follow some or all of NERC's mandatory standards, the impacts currently experienced by these devices will continue to increase as the amount of facility penetration as the Grid grows.

-An increasing number of generating facilities using IBRs are below the threshold for applicability of NERC criteria to register as a Generator Owner / Generator Operator and are not required to follow the NERC Reliability Standards.
+An increasing number of generating facilities using IBRs are below the threshold for applicability of NERC criteria to register as a Generator Owner/Generator Operator and are not required to follow the NERC Reliability Standards.